IF THE LIES DIDN’T FIT, WHY’D THEY ACQUIT?

 possibly pin the sole blame for Tammy’s death on Eric Stukel, when

 several others seem to be involved?
-Any one of them could have killed
+Any one of them could have

-prosecution and defense teams.
+the prosecution and defense teams.
 Testimony like Jason Adamson’s

-gets thrown out, and suddenly Eric Stukel is cleaning his car alone and
+gets thrown out, and suddenly Eric Stukel is cleaning his car alone

-assaulted had blond hair.
+girl being assaulted had blond hair.

 What about the altercation that was heard at the party?
 One person